avadheshy/oops/README.md

 #### Some points on Python class:
 * Classes are created by keyword class.
 * Attributes are the variables that belong to a class.
 * Attributes are always public and can be accessed using the dot (.) operator.
-Eg.: Myclass.Myattribute

 #### Class Definition Syntax:
 ```python